 Biomechanics is a part of podiatry that analyses the structure and function of the bones in your feet and legs.
 Primarily it assesses the muscles and joints and how they act when you walk and move.
 Biomechanics assesses problems that affect your posture and the way you walk as problems elsewhere in the body, including pain or persistent soreness in the lower back, hips or knees, can indicate problems in the feet.

 An orthotic is a device that sits in your shoe to control the functions of the foot whilst walking.
-It can be made from a cast to specifically fit your foot and so is individual to you and your foot shape.
+It can be made from a cast to specifically fit your foot or we can provide (and apply simple adjustments to) a core range of insoles that have different shapes to address different issues.
+The important point is that an insole, if indeed you need one, is individually selected to suit your needs and your foot shape – otherwise you risk making the problem worse or creating other issues.
 Different orthotics are suitable to different foot types and a range of types are available to suit your budget.

 All of the conditions described below can result from poor posture, walking style or foot structure.
 If you are getting these pains then by undertaking a biomechanical assessment we can try to identify the problem and provide you with suitable help to alleviate it.

 Please also ask about our leaflet on choosing shoes, which provides some practical advice on picking footwear (without sacrificing your individual style).